 4.6 Concluding the human rights assessment

-The assessment must also outline what options the family may be offered in order to prevent a breach of human rights/European Treaty rights, for example:
+The human rights assessment must also outline what options the family may be offered in order to prevent a breach of human rights/EU treaty rights:

-- Providing accommodation and financial support pending return.
+- Whether accommodation and financial support will be provided pending return

-When the local authority determines that the provision of accommodation and financial assistance under section 17 Children Act 1989 is needed to prevent a breach of the family’s human rights, then support must be provided if the child is assessed as being in need.
+When the local authority determines that the provision of provision of accommodation and financial assistance is necessary to prevent a breach of the family’s human rights or EU treaty rights, then support must be provided if the child is assessed as being in need under section 17 of the Children Act 1989, and must be reviewed regularly.